 You might have come across our article searching for an answer to the question, "Is it okay to have a two-page resume?"
-The quick answer is yes, but there's more to it than just adding an extra page.
+The short answer is yes, but there's more to it than just adding an extra page.

 Can a resume be two pages?